Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Whether you’re looking for the best mountain bike for a 12-year old boy or girl or a 5-6 year old just about ready to ride without training wheels, we’ve got you covered with our list of the best kids mountain bikes for sale today.
 We’ve researched, compiled reviews and compared key specs of the top youth mountain bikes, 24, 20, 16 and 26-inch sizes, focusing on safety features, ease of riding, and which bikes make the best learning platforms for bike treks across trails and mountain terrain.
 We looked at bikes for roughly 12-year old boys and girls, and at youth mountain bikes in general.
+Read on to find out some of the best bikes in the market too.

 Our top pick, the Guardian Ethos, comes in 24” bike size, fits kids ages 10-12 and features “SureStop” dual circuit braking for safer stops.
 Read on for more of our top picks.